lfucg/traffic-data/README.md

 ## Using the sectionHeading column

 Add text to the sectionHeading column **of the first row**.
-The text will appear in large text at the top of the section.
+The text will be a large heading at the top of the section.

 ## Schedule closures